orta/kf-theme-vscode/README.md

 To use it best, we suggest you use the medium weight of [Hasklig](https://github.com/i-tu/Hasklig) typeface.
 It's a fork of [Adobe Source Code Pro](https://adobe-fonts.github.io/source-code-pro) with programmer ligatures.
 Our theme is the best match to this typeface.

 ## What's new?
+### 10.0.0
+- **MASSIVE CHANGE** &mdash; The direction of this theme is changing.
+The new plan is to have full colored themes without the foreground colors on programming languages as much as possible.
+For some like Ruby this is impossible but for now we have a full support toward this change on TypeScript and JavaScript and we will work to bring that into other languages as well.
+Many of the things you knew has been changed due to this and we now have a much more harmonized theme that you will love.
+- **Change** &mdash; The colors in the light theme has been polished a lot and you'll heave super much better experience using them.

 ### 8.0.0
 - **Change!** &mdash; Dark colors are improved for good.
 - **New!** &mdash; CSS / Less are now fully supported.
 We had great support but with the new definitions they didn't worked.
 This new version includes the new defs to provide the bust support.